For Réunion (political party)

-For Réunion (French : Pour La Réunion) is a political party on Réunion.
+For Réunion (Pour La Réunion [puʁ la ʁeynjɔ̃], PLR) is a left-wing political party in Réunion, an overseas department of France.
+It is led by Huguette Bello.

 History

 The party was founded in 2012, after a split with the Communist Party of Réunion.
 They endorsed Jean-Luc Mélenchon in the 2017 French presidential election.

-The party is part of the New People's Ecologist and Social Union alliance for the 2022 French legislative election.
+The party was part of the New Ecological and Social People's Union alliance for the 2022 French legislative election and the New Popular Front for the 2024 French legislative election.

 Ideology

-For Réunion is a socialist party which identifies as post-Marxist.
+For Réunion is a socialist party which has been classed as post-Marxist.

 Leadership

 The party is led by Huguette Bello.